With good fortune, we woke to sunny blue skies once again! The wind continued; however that is normal for Dezadeash Lake.

 South of Haines Junction, looking west from the Alaska Highway

-As we neared Whitehorse, I reviewed our overnight options.
+Nearing Whitehorse, I reviewed our overnight options.
 Neither of us were looking forward to a commercial campground in a city.
-Wolf Creek Yukon Government campground is just a bit south of Whitehorse, and we have enjoyed staying there before.
-It appeared to be our destination.
+Wolf Creek Yukon Government campground is just a bit south of Whitehorse and we have enjoyed staying there before.
+Then I noticed in the Milepost document that there were two other Yukon gov't campgrounds west of Whitehorse and down a gravel road.

 Lakeside at Kusawa Lake